DKMitt/reactjs16/README.md

 ----

 ### Description
-To take a look at some of the new features with React.JS 16 (aka React Fiber) and get a better working understanding of Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.
+To take a look at some of the new features in React.JS 16 (aka React Fiber) and to get a better working understanding of Components, using Props, working with State, Basic Conditionals in JSX, Basic Events, and LifeCycle Methods.

 ----